Complaints about defective building work

 - Timeframes that could affect your complaint

-Use our handy dispute checklist tool to find out if you have all the right information to lodge a complaint.
+Use our handy dispute checklist tool to find out if you have all the right information to apply.

-For more details about the steps we take once we receive your complaint - see What happens after you have lodged your complaint?
+For more details about the steps we take once we receive your complaint - see What happens after you apply?

 Assistance under Queensland Home Warranty Scheme